gitter-badger/koueki/README.md

 *公益, for the public benefit*

-Good security comes with transparency, not walled gardens and paywalls.
+Good security comes with transparency, not walled gardens.

 ## What is it?